-As we reflect over the last twenty years, we are reminded that Sunlighten exists because of personal healing experience with infrared therapy – a wellness trend that has stood the test of time.
+As we reflect over the last 21 years, we are reminded that Sunlighten exists because of personal healing experience with infrared therapy – a wellness trend that has stood the test of time.
 We thought it would be fun to take a trip down memory lane to see what other wellness trends emerged during that time period and see which ones have lasted the test of time.
-While Brittney and Christina duked it out on the pop charts and Friends invaded every living room, you might have explored some of these top health crazes.
+While Brittney and Christina duked it out on the pop charts, and Friends invaded every living room, you might have explored some of these top health crazes.

 Wellness In the ‘90s